vmware/chap/USERGUIDE.md

 ### Restricting by Signatures or Patterns

 One way to restrict a set is to provide a signature or a pattern following the set specification.
+A **-** may be used in place of a signature name or number, to constrain the selection to only allocations that have no signature.
 Here is a `chap` script with a few examples:

 ```
-# Provide the addresses of all allocations that, based on the signature, appear to be of type Foo:
+# Provide the addresses of all used allocations that, based on the signature, appear to be of type Foo:
 enumerate used Foo

+# Show all used allocations that have no signature:
+show used -

 # Show all the leaked allocations that appear to be instances of SSL_CTX from openssl.
 show leaked %SSL_CTX